- About us

 National Diet and Nutrition Survey

-The survey combines computer assisted personal interviews (CAPI) and self-completion questionnaires with an examination component.
 All survey components are carried out in the participant’s home.
-The survey is carried out in two stages, an interview visit followed by a nurse visit generally conducted around 8 – 12 weeks later.
+The survey is carried out in two stages, comprising an interview visit followed by a nurse visit generally conducted around 8 – 12 weeks later.

 The NDNS interview collects data on